arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 .. figure:: single_cell_bluepyopt_gui_l5pc_bAP_final.png
     :width: 800
     :align: center
+    :class: with-border

+    Proximal region of a distal apical branch (Region C, between Locset D and E) and locset at fixed distance from the apical root for the extra recording in the ``bAP`` protocol on the layer-5 pyramidal cell morphology with axon-replacement.

 The final expression for the probe location on the morphology with axon-replacement, hence, is